 Problem: Despite major campaigns to reduce heat-related illness in agricultural workers, deaths and illnesses still occur at higher rates than in other industries where workers are exposed to hot environments.
 Project overview: This project engages farm organizations and workers in a collaborative effort to better understand and address the complexities of heat-related illness.
 Our goal is to translate the physiological and behavioral data collected from our earlier research into effective risk reduction strategies.
 Progress to date: A video was produced featuring testimonials from a farm owner, agricultural economist, and farmworker, which stressed the importance of proactively protecting workers and demonstrates that worker protections benefit everyone in the long run.
+The video has been viewed 879 times in English and Spanish on YouTube.
 Participatory heat-related illness prevention training materials were developed, including discussion guides, visual aids, and a pocket-sized information card for farmworkers.
 In addition, a 'Tips for Trainers' guide was created as supervisors consistently noted the usefulness of concrete suggestions for training their workers.
 These materials cover Cal/OSHA training requirements and emphasize key points found in the research, such as work rate as a major risk factor for heat-related illness.
+The video and training materials were used in nine trainings in English and Spanish for supervisors and workers and were featured in NIOSH's monthly eNews as well as the WCAHS newsletter.
+Feedback has been overwhelmingly positive.
+To date, almost 2,000 English and over 4,000 Spanish training packets have been distributed, along with over 70,000 pocket cards.
+The High Plains Intermountain Center for Agricultural Health and Safety in Colorado adapted the training materials as a resource for Colorado employers to comply with heat illness standard training requirements in that state.
 After detailed testing of a beta version of a mobile application to assist supervisors in managing the safety of their work crews, investigators found that the app was very similar to the latest update of OSHA-NIOSH's Heat Safety Tool.
 Due to this similarity and limited capacity for long-term maintenance of an app, investigators chose to reallocate remaining resources to printing and promotion of the new toolkit.
-The video and training materials were used in nine trainings in English and Spanish for supervisors and workers, and were featured in NIOSH's monthly eNews as well as the WCAHS newsletter.
-Feedback has been overwhelmingly positive.
-To date, almost 2,000 English and over 4,000 Spanish training packets have been distributed, along with over 66,000 pocket cards.
-A manuscript titled "Compensation incentives and heat exposure affect farm worker effort" is in revision for publication in PLoS ONE.
+Two manuscripts have been published: one titled "Compensation incentives and heat exposure affect farm worker effort" in PLoS ONE and "Anemia, Weight Status, and Fatigue Among Farmworkers in California: A Cross-Sectional Study" in Journal of Occupational and Environmental Medicine.
+A manuscript titled "How does temperature affect farmworkers' work rates?" is in preparation.
 In addition to academic outreach resulting from academic publications of the study, investigators were engaged in several media contacts on heat stress illness resulting from attention derived from the very hot summer temperatures.
 Most of these contacts were with Marc Schenker, the PI on this project, and included news articles in the Woodland Daily Democrat, The Fresno Bee, Agri-Pulse, Hortidaily.com, Aljazeera.com, The National Observer, Civil Eats, and live interviews on NPR All Things Considered.
 Reducing Occupational Exposure to Zoonotic Pathogens in California Dairy Workers Edward R. Atwill, DVM, MPVM, PhD, School of Veterinary Medicine, UC Davis